0xNefu/txchyon-capital/src/content/posts/getting-started/is-crypto-legal-where-i-live.md

 # Is Crypto Legal Where I Live?
 Beginner's Guide 2026

-Many beginners ask: *"Can I use crypto legally where I live?"* If you’ve ever worried about breaking the law by simply holding Bitcoin or Ethereum, you are not alone.
+Many beginners ask: *"Can I use crypto legally where I live?"* If you've ever worried about breaking the law by simply holding Bitcoin or Ethereum, you are not alone.
 The good news is that **crypto is legal in most countries**, and understanding the nuances can help you navigate the landscape safely and confidently.

 This guide breaks down crypto legality in plain English.
-By the end, you’ll know where crypto is fully legal, where there are partial restrictions, and what steps you can take as a beginner to interact safely with digital assets.
+By the end, you'll know where crypto is fully legal, where there are partial restrictions, and what steps you can take as a beginner to interact safely with digital assets.

 ---

-## Understanding Crypto Legality: A Beginner’s Perspective
+## Understanding Crypto Legality: A Beginner's Perspective

-When people talk about crypto being “legal,” they usually mean three things:
+When people talk about crypto being "legal," they usually mean three things:

 1. **Owning crypto is allowed** – you can hold Bitcoin, Ethereum, or other coins in a wallet.
 2. **Trading crypto is allowed** – buying or selling on exchanges is permitted.
 3. **Using crypto as payment** – spending crypto for goods or services may be regulated or restricted.

 Even if crypto is legal, governments may require you to **declare holdings for taxes**, follow KYC rules on exchanges, or restrict usage in payments.
-But don’t worry — most beginners only need to worry about **ownership and first purchases**, and that’s generally straightforward.
+But don't worry — most beginners only need to worry about **ownership and first purchases**, and that's generally straightforward.

 ---

 ## Story: How Beginners Get Confused About Crypto Legality

 Consider Sarah, a 28-year-old from the Philippines.
 She wanted to buy a small amount of Bitcoin after hearing about it from friends.
-She Googled “Is Bitcoin legal in the Philippines?” and found articles talking about taxes, regulations, and international laws.
+She Googled "Is Bitcoin legal in the Philippines?" and found articles talking about taxes, regulations, and international laws.
 Sarah was overwhelmed and almost gave up.

 The reality?
 In the Philippines, crypto is fully legal, and beginners can safely buy small amounts on regulated exchanges like Binance or Coins.ph.
-By starting with a [non-custodial wallet](/blog/getting-started/how-to-set-up-trust-wallet/), Sarah could control her funds while staying compliant.
+By starting with a [non-custodial wallet](https://txchyon.com/blog/getting-started/how-to-set-up-trust-wallet), Sarah could control her funds while staying compliant.

-Stories like Sarah’s are common.
-Beginner anxiety often comes from the **complex language used in legal articles** — we’re here to simplify it.
+Stories like Sarah's are common.
+Beginner anxiety often comes from the **complex language used in legal articles** — we're here to simplify it.

 ---

 ## Countries Where Crypto Use is Fully Legal

-If you live in most North American, European, or East Asian countries, you’re in a safe zone.
+If you live in most North American, European, or East Asian countries, you're in a safe zone.
 Examples include:

 - **United States** – Fully legal; exchanges are regulated; taxes apply on gains.
 - **Canada** – Legal and regulated; reporting gains is mandatory.
 - **United Kingdom, Germany, France** – Legal with regulated exchanges; crypto can be used as investment or payment.
 - **Australia, Japan, South Korea** – Legal; KYC required on exchanges.

-For beginners, this means: you can start small, buy crypto safely on a regulated exchange, and store it in a [non-custodial wallet](/blog/getting-started/how-to-set-up-trust-wallet/) without legal issues.
+For beginners, this means: you can start small, buy crypto safely on a regulated exchange, and store it in a [non-custodial wallet](https://txchyon.com/blog/getting-started/how-to-set-up-trust-wallet) without legal issues.

 ### Practical Example